SD › Las Vegas With Kids

 2. The Best Cirque du Soleil for Families

 The magic and thrill of Cirque du Soleil can be found in theaters and arenas all over the world, but Las Vegas is the only city that has seven of the productions in residency.
 Located at resorts that line the Strip, each show blends stunts, acrobatics, comedy, music, inventive staging and exotic imagery in an eclectic circus setting while following a philosophy of not using animals as props.
-The Beatles LOVE at the Mirage and Michael Jackson ONE at Mandalay Bay each pay tribute to pop music with thrilling action to match booming sound systems.
+Michael Jackson ONE at Mandalay Bay pays tribute to pop musician with thrilling action to match a booming sound system.
 O at the Bellagio features dangerous stunts above water while KA takes the audience on an epic Asian-inspired journey with a floating stage that nearly steals the show all by itself.
 Criss Angel MINDFREAK LIVE! at the Luxor showcases one of the top magicians in the world (although the Cirque influence is minimal on this one) while Mystère at Treasure Island offers a more general bigtop feel and is a good starting point for anyone who hasn’t experienced Cirque before.
 Zumanity at New York-New York is not kid-friendly.
 It is strictly adults-only with sensual themes and nudity.

 • Times and dates vary by show.